eruj22/restaurant-menu/README.md

 ## General Info

-This is a simple web app that fetches data for restaurant menu from API <a href="https://documenu.com/" target="_blank">https://documenu.com/</a> and displays it.
+This is a simple web app that fetches data for restaurant menu from API <a href="https://documenu.com/">https://documenu.com/</a> and displays it.
 When you click on different items it shows more information about it in modal.
 The purpose of the app is just to practice coding in React.

 ## Demo

-Here is a working live demo:
+Here is a working live demo: <a href="admiring-gates-b1038c.netlify.app">Restaurant menu</a>

 ## Technologies used